circleci/circleci-docs/jekyll/_docs/enterprise/docker-install.md

 $ sudo bash init-services.sh
 ```

 Please follow the steps suggested by the script.
-Once the scripts finish provisioning, you should go to the System Console at port 8800 to configure the instance with GitHub and S3 configuration.
+Once the scripts finish provisioning, you should go to the System Console at port 8800 to configure the instance with GitHub.

 ### 2. Builder instances

 Your initial builder machine is recommended to have:

 * 6 CPUs and 10GB of RAM to start 2 containers.
 * One root volume of at least 50GB.

 Picking the CPU/RAM combination is mostly dependant on your specific build requirements.
 Builders run in containers, each with dedicated 2 CPUs and 4GB RAM by default, and we leave 2 CPUs for our own internal processing.
 For example, 6 CPUs and 10GB of RAM defaults to supporting 2 containers/builds concurrently.

-Picking the right CPU/RAM combination can be an art and is specific to your build demands.

 If you are configuring network security, please ensure you whitelist the following: